Timbuk 3

 Timbuk 3, stylized TIMBUK3, was an American rock band that released six albums between 1986 and 1995.
 They are best known for their Top 20 single "The Future's So Bright, I Gotta Wear Shades".

 Career

-Timbuk 3 was formed in 1984 in Madison, Wisconsin, by the husband-and-wife team of Pat MacDonald (acoustic, electric, bass and MIDI guitars, harmonica, vocals, drum programming) and Barbara Kooyman (electric guitar, acoustic guitar, mandolin, violin, rhythm programming, vocals).
-After moving to Austin, they signed to I.R.S.
+Timbuk 3 was formed in 1984 in Madison, Wisconsin, by the husband-and-wife team of Pat MacDonald (guitars, bass, harmonica, vocals, drum programming) and Barbara Kooyman (guitars, mandolin, violin, rhythm programming, vocals).
+After moving to Austin, Texas, they signed to I.R.S.
 Records.

 In 1991, Wally Ingram (drums) and Courtney Audain (bass) joined the duo.

 Timbuk 3 briefly appeared in the 1988 movie D.O.A. (starring Dennis Quaid and Meg Ryan, directed by Rocky Morton and Annabel Jankel) as a house band.
 They performed the songs "Too Much Sex, Not Enough Affection" and "Life Is Hard".